-DT - LAR - OUT
+DT - LAR

 The Los Angeles Rams have placed DT A'Shawn Robinson on the Active/Non-Football Injury list.